ah-jr/FAST-2D-Canvas/README.md

 end;
 ```

-In order to initialize the canvas, you must pass as paramter a TF2DCanvasProperties struct, containing the dimensions and HWND of the parent:
+In order to initialize the canvas, you must pass as parameter a TF2DCanvasProperties struct, containing the dimensions and HWND of the parent:

 ```
 (...)